Possibilities are all around you.

 Inspiration for possibilities

 I am always looking for what is possible.
-How have others tackled a difficult problem or found a better way to improve their school, plant, or office?
+How have others tackled a difficult problem or found a better way to improve their lives, school, plant, or office?

 As Ed explains . . .

 “This book . . . is about the ongoing work of paying attention–of leading by being self-ware, as managers and as companies.
 It is an expression of the ideas that I believe make the best in us possible.” (p. xvi)

 The examples, the tools, the story of the people who create provides steps, possibilities of what can be in our organizations.
 I realize a school or a manufacturing plant is not the same as a creative studio.
 But these strategies apply to many situations and contexts.

 How do we allow creativity, inspiration, or our voice to open the door to possibilities?
 Here are four ideas from Pixar worth considering.